Koschro/census-income-pred/README.md

 # census-income-pred
-Project on IBM Watson on what drives income
+Project on IBM Watson on what drives income.

+Presentation file available.